How Vocal Training Can Help

 If you want to feel confident on stage , you have to sound confident.
 Why?
 There is a big impact of your voice on being unnoticed.
 We judge how trustworthy someone is within seconds of hearing their voice.
 If you speak with a confident voice, your audience is much more likely to trust what you say.

 When you go through personalized training programs for individuals, you learn how to use your voice more effectively.
 Not only do you learn how to have a confident voice, but you also learn how to use your voice to present your authentic self.
-Customized voice training helps with seven things in particular that can lend you to more self-assurance on stage:
+Customized personal voice training helps with seven things in particular that can lend you to more self-assurance on stage:

 - Breathing correctly